Home Software Cybersecurity Risks: How Modern Software is Adapting

 Zero Trust Architecture

-Zero Trust Architecture is gaining traction as a cybersecurity model that assumes no trust, even inside the network.
-It verifies every user and device attempting to access resources, irrespective of their location, before granting access.
+Zero Trust Architecture is becoming a popular model that assumes no implicit trust, even inside the perimeter.
+It authenticates every user and device seeking access to resources, regardless of where they connect from.

 Security by Design